rhysbrooks1/CS321-002-s25-team-09/README.md

 - We will read/write one BTreeNode at a time.
 If the degree `<t>` is small, this would be inefficient.
-To improve efficient, we should set the degree `<t>` to an **optimum** value such that a BTreeNode fits one disk block (we are using 4096 bytes for the disk block size) as close as possible with some empty padding space at the end (if needed).
+To improve efficient, we should set the degree `<t>` to an **optimum** value such that a BTreeNode fits one disk block (we are using 4096 bytes for the disk block size) as full as possible with some empty padding space at the end (if needed).

 - We will store the byte offset of a node on disk as the child pointers in the BTreeNodes.
 Note